Legend (2015 film): Plot

 Reg's marriage with Frances crumbles owing to his addiction to crime.
-Unable to bear Reg's false promises to reform, Frances starts consuming prescription drugs illegally.
-After he beats and rapes her in a fit of rage, she leaves him.
+Unable to bear Reg's false promises to reform and Ron's hatred of her, Frances starts consuming prescription drugs illegally.
+After Reggie beats and rapes her in a fit of rage, she leaves him.
 When Reg approaches her to reconcile, Frances seems to agree and they plan to visit Ibiza, but she kills herself with a drug overdose.
 Reg is ridden with guilt.

 The twins' continue their criminal activities.
 Ron pays petty criminal Jack "the Hat" McVitie to kill Leslie Payne, Reg's partner, who controls the legal side of the Krays' operations, as he does not trust Payne.
-Jack only wounds Payne, who turns on the brothers, informing on them to Detective Superintendent Leonard "Nipper" Read, the head of the investigation.
+Jack only wounds Payne, who turns on the brothers, informing on them to Detective Superintendent Leonard "Nipper" Read, the head of the investigation and a longtime nemesis of the Krays.

 When Reg finds out, he brutally stabs McVitie to death with a knife during a party hosted by Ron.
 The testimony Payne has given results in Ron being arrested and charged with Cornell's murder.
-A police squad breaks down the door to Reg's flat in order to apprehend him for McVitie's murder.
+A police squad breaks down the door to Reg's flat in order to apprehend him for McVitie's murder; it is said they found him with two tickets to Ibiza still in his pocket.

 Both brothers received criminal convictions for murder and sentences for life imprisonment.
 They died five years apart, Ron from a heart attack in 1995, and Reggie from bladder cancer in 2000.